Vinodh-Machireddy/ml/Mlops-Notes.md

 Collected by: node-exporter, kube-state-metrics

 ##### Step 1: Install Monitoring Stack
-we use kube-prometheus-stack it is a pre-packaged Helm chart that automatically installs a complete Kubernetes monitoring setup like Prometheus, Alertmanager, Grafana, NodeExporter, kube-state-metrics.
+we use kube-prometheus-stack it is a pre-packaged Helm chart that automatically installs a complete Kubernetes monitoring setup like Prometheus, Alertmanager, Grafana, Creates ServiceMonitor, NodeExporter, kube-state-metrics.
 It provides ready-made dashboards, alert rules, and Kubernetes service discovery.

 ##### Step 2 : Verify Node-Exporter is Running & CPU Metrics in Prometheus
 kubectl get pods -n monitoring